Carlosdvp/carlosv-ninja/Readme.md

   - this seems to have updated all the necessary packages
 - deleted node_modules and then re-installed dependencies
 - now it renders. but the code for the router needs to be upgraded
+  - uninstall previous vue-router package, remove main.js references to the router
   - install vue-router: `vue add router`
   - manually edit the router/index.js files
+- moved all the routes to the router.index.js file
+- updated all component paths

+- unrealted:
+  - I edoted some of the styles to make it look cleaner and more uniform in its color scheme
+  - Also made some changes to the Homepage text
+  - fixed link in the footer to live site

+### 2. Add Vuex to project

+- installed the vuex package with npm: `npm install vuex@next`
+- created the store folder and the store/index.js file
+- updated that file and the main.js file to use the store